mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 [2015-05-31 21:34:59,740][INFO ][node    ] [Varys] starting ...
 ```

-You can find the source code of hello plugin on [Guthub][hello-src] or install plugin with the command `bin\plugin --install hello-plugin --url http://bit.ly/1ADC0bB`.
+You can find the source code of hello plugin on [Github][hello-src] or install plugin with the command `bin\plugin --install hello-plugin --url http://bit.ly/1ADC0bB`.

 In my next blog post we are going to add support of new script language into elasticsearch.